 $5 per person per night while children 12 and under are free.

 If you wait to pay until you arrive, it will be $6 per

 want Electric/Water/Sewer access, a flat fee of $12 per night

 added to the bill and you will given a full hookup site instead of

 primitive camping.
 This does not include the "per person"

 For example, if

 you are a young family with 4 children under 12, the fee is $10 per night

-for primitive camping, or $22 per night if you want
+for primitive camping, or a total of $22 per night if you want

 campsites (including primitive) will have a picnic table and fire ring.